Archie Moore - New Flags

 This activity is designed to help students understand the power of symbols and develop empathy for people who feel misrepresented.

-Responding to Archie Moore's United Neytions (2017) work in pairs to invent a flag based on a place that you know very little about.
+Working in pairs, challenge yourself to invent a flag based on a place that you know very little about.